andium/AmazonDRS/README.md

 * [Create a developer account with amazon web services](https://aws.amazon.com/free/?sc_channel=PS&sc_campaign=acquisition_US&sc_publisher=google&sc_medium=cloud_computing_b&sc_content=aws_account_bmm_control_q32016&sc_detail=%2Baws%20%2Baccount&sc_category=cloud_computing&sc_segment=102882724242&sc_matchtype=b&sc_country=US&s_kwcid=AL!4422!3!102882724242!b!!g!!%2Baws%20%2Baccount&ef_id=WGw8xgAABK9kcEZO:20170104000734:s).
 With your AWS account activated you'll be creating an SNS [Simple Notifications Service](https://aws.amazon.com/documentation/sns/) to handle the messaging for your device.
 This typically includes e-mails that are sent on behalf of your device when products or replenished, or if you were to authorize/deauthrize the device.

+* Amazon has some great step-by-step instructions with screenshots on setting up the SNS Topic for Dash Replenishment!
+You can find those [here](https://developer.amazon.com/public/solutions/devices/dash-replenishment-service/docs/dash-create-an-sns-topic).
+Follow along and once you create the SNS topic you can pretty much forget about it.
+You won't touch it again during the dev process.

 ##LWA Login With Amazon
 Next you're going to need to create a [login with amazon](https://developer.amazon.com/login-with-amazon) security profile.